jonnebonde/Project_Exam_2/README.md

 4. You can register a user\admin with a email that ends with @stud.noroff.no.
    Example "home@stud.noroff.no" The mail doesnt need to be real.
    Then you explore\test the site further.
+5. When running locally you must have an API key.
+It can be provided here [Api-Key](https://docs.noroff.dev/docs/v2/auth/api-key#api-key-tool)

 <!-- LICENSE -->